andrulban/library/README.txt

-My first web app, I’ve been making it for about month.
+My first web app, I’ve been making all 6 versions of it for about month.